AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 aspects of space-time curvature

-space-time curvature are applied due to different
+ways of space-time curvature due to different

 mass-energy distribution and its temporal dynamics :